masquey/RevokeChinaCerts/Mac/README.md

-# Revoke China Certs on OS X
+# Revoke China Certs on macOS

-Mark certifications from China as **not trusted** on OS X.
+Mark certifications from China as **not trusted** on macOS.

 ## Usage